tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Greater Power, Relic of

+_Recharge 11+:_ When you cast a quick action divine spell that targets allies, the spell affects one additional ally.

+**Quirk:** Keeps the relic meticulously clean, rests it on velvet, etc.

+---

+#### Peerless Piety

+You have a fraudulent aura of religious piety and devotion to the Gods of Light.
+Everyone you know instinctively assumes that you are an unusually devout and moral individual – perhaps even a little too devout.
+This illusion is not foolproof – if confronted with undeniable evidence of any failings or misdeeds on your part, those who believed in you will lose faith – but it does mean that you’ll get the benefit of the doubt in most situations.

+**Quirk:** Wracked with guilt whenever you do anything of questionable morality.

+---

 #### The Gods and Goddesses, Gem of

 _Recharge 6+:_ When you cast a daily divine spell on an ally, that ally also heals 10 hit points.

 **Quirk:** Insists on courtesy even in situations where none should be required.

----

-#### Greater Power, Relic of

-_Recharge 11+:_ When you cast a quick action divine spell that targets allies, the spell affects one additional ally.

-**Quirk:** Keeps the relic meticulously clean, rests it on velvet, etc.

 ---